 |HIS Elective Courses||7|

-Students will complete twenty-eight credits of History core and elective courses and seven credits of LIS elective courses.
+Students will complete twenty-three credits of History courses and seven credits of Information Science elective courses.

 |HIS 7999||Master's Essay Direction||3|

-Total for both degrees: fifty-seven credits (no more than fourteen credits may be double-counted).
+Total for both degrees: fifty-three credits (no more than thirteen credits may be double-counted).